-- (1) All option awards have been calculated based upon the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-The Company has calculated the estimated fair market value of these options granted on April 13, 2020, using the Black-Scholes model and the following assumptions: term 3.5 years; stock price: \$3.52; exercise price: \$3.60; 72.94% volatility; 0.54% risk-free rate, and no forfeiture rate.
-Further, the restricted stock units granted on April 13, 2020 and December 1, 2020, to Dr. Futcher and Dr. Butera, respectively, had share prices of \$3.52 and \$3.30, respectively. - (2) On March 7, 2017, Dr. Faulkes entered into an Employment Agreement with Volition Diagnostics, or the Faulkes Employment Agreement, which took effect on April 1, 2017.
+- (1) Amounts listed include the value of granted performance-based restricted stock units not yet deemed earned.
+The restricted stock units granted on March 25, 2021 to Ms. Nguyen and Mr. Brudnick, respectively, had a share price of \$3.59, and the restricted stock units granted on August 3, 2021, to all directors (except Dr. Butera who did not receive a director equity award), had share prices of \$3.31. - (2) All option awards have been calculated based upon the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
+The Company has calculated the estimated fair market value of these options granted on August 3, 2021, using the Black-Scholes model and the following assumptions: term 5.5 years; stock price: \$3.31; exercise price: \$3.40; 69.13% volatility; 1.19% risk-free rate, and no forfeiture rate.
+The amounts disclosed do not necessarily reflect the dollar amounts of compensation actually realized, or that may be realized, by our directors with respect to the options. - On March 7, 2017, Dr. Faulkes entered into an Employment Agreement with Volition Diagnostics, or the Faulkes Employment Agreement, which took effect on April 1, 2017.
 Volition Diagnostics agreed to make available to VolitionRx the services of Dr. Faulkes as Executive Chairman of the board of directors of VolitionRx, pursuant to a services agreement entered into by and between Volition Diagnostics and VolitionRx and subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
 The Faulkes Employment Agreement continues until terminated by either party providing not less than three months' notice and provides for a six month non-compete following termination.
-In exchange for his services, Dr. Faulkes received, among other things, (i) £12,300 GBP per month from Volition Diagnostics (which was increased to £12,669 GBP on June 1, 2019); and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Faulkes Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
+In exchange for his services, Dr. Faulkes received, among other things, (i) £12,669 GBP per month from Volition Diagnostics; and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Faulkes Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
 With respect to any severance payment, Dr. Faulkes has an obligation to seek alternative income during the remainder of the notice period and any such income received would offset the severance payment amount.
+The amounts disclosed under All Other Compensation consist of \$243,376 in deemed compensation during the year ended December 31, 2021, relating to (i) the extension of the term of certain options to purchase 188,467 shares of common stock of VolitionRx, granted to Dr. Faulkes between July 23, 2015 and January 23, 2018, from six years from grant to ten years from grant, and (ii) the cancellation and reissuance of certain options to purchase 136,533 shares of common stock of VolitionRx under the EMI scheme on September 21, 2021, as mentioned below (which amount does not necessarily reflect the dollar amount of compensation actually realized, or that may be realized, with respect to such options).
 The foregoing description of the Faulkes Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.30 to the Company's Annual Report on Form 10-K filed March 10, 2017.